 2019 Citi Simplicity Review – WalletHub Editors

 The Verdict: The Citi Simplicity® Card - No Late Fees Ever is a very good 0% credit card for people with good credit.
 Citi Simplicity offers 0% for 21 months* on balance transfers, 0% for 12 months* on new purchases and has a $0* annual fee.
-The interest-free period that the Simplicity Card provides for balance transfers is nine months longer than average (Citi is a WalletHub partner).
+The interest-free period that the Simplicity Card provides for balance transfers is nine months longer than average.
 That gives you plenty of time to pay off credit card debt without it getting more and more expensive along the way.

 Finally, it’s important to note what Citi Simplicity most is not: a rewards card.
 It does not offer points, miles or cash back on purchases, so you shouldn’t use it to buy things you can pay for in full by the due date.
 We therefore recommend it as part of an Island Approach to credit-card use.

 You can find more details about what Citi Simplicity does and does not bring to the table below.

 - 0% for 21 months* on Balance Transfers: If you want as long as possible to pay off a balance transfer without interest, Citi Simplicity is the answer.
 Its interest-free period dwarfs the 0% for 12 months offered by the average balance transfer credit card.

 - 0% for 12 months* on New Purchases: This intro rate is about a month and a half longer than average for a 0% credit card.
 So it could help you save, but it’s not what makes Citi Simplicity elite.

 No Annual Fee: Having to pay an annual fee would at least partially defeat the purpose of using a 0% credit card.
 It would be like prepaying the interest you’d accrue under normal circumstances.
 So Citi Simplicity’s $0 annual fee is one of its most important features.